mcorah/Proposal-SonyRAP26-Markerless/Additional Assessment Questions and Answers.md

 of precisely tracking moving subjects for the purpose of markerless motion capture.

+Occlusions can also be mitigated by other means such as by placing more cameras or optimizing locations as per prior discussion of system design problems.
+Ultimately, occlusions are also factor that will limit both static and mobile cameras---all may be excluded from the interior of a close formation of athletes---and the appropriate mitigation strategy may depend on the nature of the task (cinematography or motion capture) or the type and resolution of the output (pose reconstruction versus dense reconstruction of surfaces).

 # Would your proposed research rely upon any Background Intellectual Property (BIP) such as pending patent filings, patent applications, or granted patents?
 If so, are you listed as an inventor on each of the pieces of BIP that you plan to use?
 If not, is your university the sole owner of the BIP that you plan to use?